R bootcamp

 [1] 1 2 3 4 5

-It really is just a list!
+It really is just a list of vectors, each column being one (named) element of that list!

 Selecting columns